anDevRom/nodejs2022Q2-service/README.md

 After application running open new terminal and enter:

-To run all tests without authorization
+To run all tests with authorization

 ```
-npm run test
+npm run test:auth
 ```

 To run only one of all test suites

 ```
-npm run test -- <path to suite>
+npm run test:auth -- <path to suite>
 ```

 ## Linter errors check